College Application Season:

 When it’s college application season, even a great day with perfect weather can seem like dooms day.
-Leading upto this time in their lives, children live out their high school years on a race to get and stay on the honor roll, nail down as many extra curricular activities and AP courses as “humanly” possible – all the while drowning in their course work load only to resurface intermittently gasping for air.
+Leading upto this time in their lives, children live out their high school years on a race to get and stay on the honor roll.
+Moreover, there’s the pressure to nail down as many extra curricular activities and AP courses as “humanly” possible.
+Imagine all this is happening while also drowning in their course work load only to resurface intermittently gasping for air.

 This is true for busy parents too as their lives are not much different than their teens.
 So, take our word for it, in this frenzy, don’t attempt to push those buttons on us parents who raise our teens with the singular goal of making them college application ready.
 We don’t recommend it.

 A Question To Ponder:

 Here’s something to consider.
 In this rat race for Ivy League college admissions, are we ensuring we are raising great human beings and not just mediocre professionals?
 Isn’t it true that in a world where every child is on the honor roll, young adults who are equipped with making big decisions now will thrive both in their personal and professional lives later?